bitPanG98/GeoSpy/README.md

 ---
-Geolocation Spy (GeoSpy) is an **OSINT** analysis and research tool, which allows people to track and execute intelligent **social engineering** attacks in real time.
+Geolocation Spy (GeoSpy) is an **OSINT** analysis and research tool, which is used to track and execute intelligent **social engineering** attacks in real time.
 It was created with the aim of teaching the world how large Internet companies could obtain **confidential information** such as the status of sessions of their websites or services and control their users through their browser, without their knowlege, but It evolves with the aim of helping **government** organizations, companies and **researchers** to track the cybercriminals.

 ***